Matthias Sperling_Photo by Neil Wissink

 His works include performances in theatre, gallery and museum contexts, video works, and exchanges that take place in public spaces and online.

-He is a frequent collaborator with Siobhan Davies, together with whom he has created and presented works at galleries including the ICA, Whitechapel, Hayward, Tramway and Turner Contemporary.
+He is a frequent collaborator with Siobhan Davies, together with whom he has created and presented works at galleries including the Barbican, ICA, Whitechapel, Hayward, Tramway and Turner Contemporary.

 He has created an adaptation of a solo choreographic score by Deborah Hay, which he co-commissioned through Hay’s Solo Performance Commissioning Project 2012.

 He has collaborated with visual artists including Pablo Bronstein, Carlos Motta and Hetain Patel, and composers including Scanner and George Benjamin.